naresh-sundarrajan/QKR/README.md

 ### Installing or Access to contents

 QKR can be installed imported to your own db or can be accessed via following ways.
-* To import QKR-data to your db, identify 'qmdr_script.sql' located in QKR_Repo folder and simply run the script.
+* To import QKR-data to your db, identify 'qmdr_script.sql' located in QKR_Repo folder and execute the script on your oracle local instance.
 * To log-in to exisiting Oracle Application Express demo: Request log-in credentials for a demo instance located at www.apex.oracle.com (please send your request for a readonly access to readqkr@gmail.com)
 * To access programmatically, check RESTful services documentation.